alshedivat/al-folio/reading/reading_list.md

 - ["Ghost in a rhetorical machine"](https://joinreboot.org/p/ghost-in-a-rhetorical-machine){:target="_blank"}, Zhanpei Fang

 Books
+- *What is Philosophy?*, Deleuze and Guattari
+- *Re-Engineering Philosophy for Limited Beings*, William C. Wimsatt
 - *The Poverty of Ethics*, Anat Amar
 - *Queer Phenomenology*, Sara Ahmed
 - *Sex and the Failed Absolute*, Slavoj Žižek